Greece Moments Greece Moments

 • Paralia Skalosias, Perachora

-The Gulf of Corinth is a very interesting place to visit due to its proximity to the Peloponnese and its many attractions and a perfect Greek destination for camping holidays.
-Some good campsites have established themselves around the Gulf, some of which are even open all year round.
+The Gulf of Corinth is a very interesting Greek destination for campers due to its proximity to the Peloponnese and its many attractions.
+Several good campgrounds have established themselves around the Gulf, some of which are even open year-round.
 Here are our recommendations for camping stops in the region:

 Camping near Corinth

-Two small but nice campsites are located near Corinth.
-The Camperstop Olivetree is located in the middle of an olive grove about 9 km west of Corinth and offers everything a camper’s heart desires.
-The sanitary facilities meet German standards.
-Due to the rural location, animal noises are to be expected.
+Two small but charming campsites are located near Corinth.
+The Olivetree Camperstop is situated in the middle of an olive grove about 9 km west of Corinth and offers everything a camper could wish for.
+The restroom facilities meet German standards.
+Due to the rural location, you can expect to hear animal noises.

 Ruhiger Campingplatz am Golf von Korinth

-The second recommended pitch is the Camperstop Ancient Corinth (also Afrodites Waters) on the outskirts of Archea Corinth, not far from the archaeological site of ancient Corinth.
-There are pitches for caravans and motorhomes in a compact area, a kiosk offers a small assortment and a snack bar serves daily changing dishes at fair prices.
+The second recommended campsite is Camperstop Ancient Corinth (also known as Afrodites Waters) on the outskirts of Ancient Corinth, not far from the archaeological site of ancient Corinth.
+On a compact site, there are spots for caravans and motorhomes; a kiosk offers a small selection of goods, and a snack bar serves daily changing dishes at fair prices.

 Camping near Delphi

-The campsite is located a good 500 m a.s.l., just 10 minutes from the ancient city of Delphi.
-With views over the countryside lined with olive trees to the Gulf of Corinth, the Delphi Campsite a prime location.
-The tavern on the square serves home-style cuisine and a swimming pool invites you to refresh yourself on hot days.
+The campground is located a good 500 meters above sea level, just 10 minutes from the ancient city of Delphi.
+With views over the olive-tree-lined landscape all the way to the Gulf of Corinth, the Delphi campground offers a first-class location.
+The tavern on the grounds serves home-style cooking, and a swimming pool invites you to cool off on hot days.

 Camping near Patras

-Akrata Beach Camping: Campsite directly on the beach of the same name in Akrata, about halfway between Patras and Corinth.
-Clean sanitary facilities, quiet location and small kiosk on the site.
+Akrata Beach Camping: A campground right on the beach of the same name in Akrata, roughly halfway between Patras and Corinth.
+Clean restrooms, a quiet location, and a small kiosk on-site.

-Camping Tsolis: Cosy, green campsite on the seafront, which extends over several levels.
-Well-maintained sanitary facilities and a small tavern on the premises.
-The pitches directly by the sea are recommended, the upper ones are not far from the A8 motorway.
+Camping Tsolis: A cozy, green campground right by the sea, spread out over several levels.
+Well-maintained restrooms and a small tavern on the grounds.
+We recommend the sites right by the sea; the upper ones are not far from Highway 8.

-More information and many more tips for your Camping holidays on the Gulf of Corinth can be found in our separate article: Camping in Greece
+For more information and plenty of additional tips for your camping vacation on the Gulf of Corinth, check out our separate article: Camping in Greece

 Golf von Korinth Itea Tipps Urlaub